roboticdev00/Aurex/README.md

 # Aurex

 # Jewelry Management System
 Our Jewelry Management System is an e-commerce platform designed for selling stylish jewelry.
-The system allows customers to browse and purchase products online, focusing on earrings, necklaces, bracelets, and rings.
+The system enables customers to browse and purchase products online, including earrings, necklaces, bracelets, and rings.
 It provides an easy-to-use interface for customers and efficient management of products, orders, and sales for administrators.

 # Technologies used
 HTML